 2. Use Only High Quality, Unrefined Sea Salt, in the Right Amount

 Use an unrefined, high-mineral salt.
 Sea salt adds flavor, inhibits mold, and provides important minerals to the lactic acid bacteria.
-(Pssst!
-Check out how you can get a FREE bag of the best unrefined sea salt that I have found at the end of this post!)

 Using the appropriate amount of salt is important when fermenting foods.
 Bacteria that could be harmful to us can’t tolerate much salt, but there are healthy bacteria that can.
 Using too little salt can leave you open to molds and bacteria.
 Using too much salt can inhibit the growth of the good bacteria and shifts the chemistry to salt-cured instead of fermented.